 25 more hospitalised with dengue

-Twenty-five dengue patients were hospitalised in the last 24 hours till this morning.
+Twenty-five dengue patients were hospitalised in the last 24 hours till yesterday morning.

 The total number of dengue cases this year rose to 1,006 with the new patients, according to DGHS.